Karrotts/30-Day-Website-Challenge/README.md

-# One Day Websites
+# Practice Web Applications

-Collection of one day websites I made
+Collection of one day websites I made for practice, some aren't complete garbage fire.

    **Day 1:** [Tribute to the Tribute to the Greatest Song in the World](https://codepen.io/Karrotts/full/xRRdNB)<br>
    **Day 2:** [Magic 8 Ball](https://codepen.io/Karrotts/full/BQpyBr/)<br>